neuro-inc/neuro-examples/mnist/README.md

 After a successfull test of our inference server, we need to push the result into production.

-Since your Seldon Core deployment typically resides outside of Neu.ro, for example, in your on-premise K8S cluster, we need to instruct K8S and Seldon to pull our newly-built model image, as well as the corresponding serialized model into the cluster. `neuro-extras` allows creating the required resource easily:
+Since your Seldon Core deployment typically resides outside of Neu.ro, for example, in your on-premise K8S cluster, we need to instruct K8S and Seldon to pull our newly-built model image, as well as the corresponding serialized model into the cluster. `neuro-extras` allows creating the required resources easily:

 ```shell
 # Creating a dedicated namespace to keep all the related resources together